BMR Calculator

 BMR = 370 + (21.6 × ((1 - Body Fat(%) / 100) × Weight))

-1. Firstly, choose the Unit system in between "US/UK" and "Metric".
+1. Firstly, choose the Unit type in between "US/UK" and "Metric".

 2. Now select your age and gender using the dropdown options.